 Demonstrating effective application of GAAP for business enterprises, not-for-profit organizations, and governmental entities.

-Demonstrating effective knowlege of auditing procedures and application of GAAS in attestation engagements.
+Demonstrating effective knowledge of auditing procedures and application of GAAS in attestation engagements.

 Demonstrating application of knowledge pertaining to federal taxation, ethics, professional and legal responsibilities, Sarbanes-Oxley, and business law.